 She has received awards from the U.S. Department of the Interior, National Park Service and Connecticut Office of the Arts.
 An active participant in the art communities throughout Connecticut, she has served as vice-president for the Connecticut Plein Air Painters Society and Valley Arts Council and exhibited at the Lyme Art Association, Carriage Barn, Greenwich Art Society and Lyman Allen Museum.

-Jill is an adjunct professor of art at the University of New Haven and conducts painting workshops locally and abroad.
-Her next Italy Workshop is scheduled for July 2022.
+Jill is an instructor at the Silvermine Art School, New Canaan, Connecticut, and conducts painting workshops locally and abroad.
+Her next Italy Workshop is scheduled for September 2022.
 Jill now offers videos on YouTube and holds real-time online painting critiques.

 My painting is poetry, a lyrical composition of color and light.
 When I am painting, I am in the moment, thoroughly present and enraptured.
 I experience a sense of peace, as well as an urgency to capture and share the moment.
-It is a privilege to paint and express my reverence for nature.
-Enveloping the invisible birdsong, whispered winds, fragrance of rain, and fleeting luminous clouds, often gone before the brush touches paint.
+It is a privilege to paint.
+Enveloping the invisible birdsong, whispered winds, fragrance mist, and luminous clouds, often gone before the brush touches paint.
 Inadvertently documenting the vanishing in a slip knot along the infinite.
-Skirting the shadows through the melancholy of impermanence.
-All the while sensing glimpses of truth only revealed to the soul.
-Echoes reverberating from the surface of the canvas like a sonar in search of its return signal.

 Please leave a comment below or contact her via email.